robtweed/mg-webComponents/TUTORIAL.md

           return {component, hooks};

-Importantly, take a look at the corresponding WebComponent Loader/Render module for this example (see */www/tutorial/js/app5.js*).
-You'll see that, in order to use hooks, we also need to extend the *content* object to support them:

-        let context = {
-          path: './components/tutorial/',
-          // ** add support for hooks
-          hooks: webComponents.hooks
-        };

-Always adhere to the pattern above when specifying the *context* object, ie always add exactly this:

-          hooks: webComponents.hooks

-So now try loading the corresponding HTML page for this example (*/www/tutorial/step5,html*)
+So now try loading the corresponding HTML page for this example (*/www/tutorial/step5.html*)

 This time, you should see a blank screen, and after 5 seconds, *Hello World* should appear against a cyan background.